SFU-Archives/atom-guidelines-processing-resources/archival-description/custodial-history.md

 For digital records, use this element to discuss issues relating to data migrations, conversions, transformations, corruption prior to or during transfer.

+**Example:**

+`The records were in the custody and control of the creator prior to their transfer to Archives in YYYY.`

 ---
 ###### [<< Previous: Administrative history / Biographical sketch](admin-history-bio-sketch.md) `|` [Next: Scope and content >>](scope-and-content.md)
 ---